 SCOR Live Sessions #1 on Biodiversity

-Scientists from the Museum National d’Histoire Naturelle will debate live with SCOR’s experts on LinkedIn Thursday 13 January at 11am
+Scientists from the Museum National d’Histoire Naturelle debated live with SCOR’s experts on LinkedIn Thursday 13 January

 Scientific evidence for global biodiversity loss is overwhelming.
 The latest research shows that the sixth mass extinction of wildlife is accelerating, and that human activities are, either directly or indirectly, one of the main causes driving this phenomenon at an unprecedented pace.

-The authors of the book will be joined by SCOR’s Michèle Lacroix, Group Head of Sustainability, Paul Nunn, Head of Sustainable Insurance and Bruno Latourrette, Chief Knowledge Officer, to discuss these and other pressing questions during an exceptional live session.
+The authors of the book were joined by SCOR’s Michèle Lacroix, Group Head of Sustainability, Paul Nunn, Head of Sustainable Insurance and Bruno Latourrette, Chief Knowledge Officer, to discuss these and other pressing questions during an exceptional live session.

 (The session is in English)